rexposadas/simulate-archive/README.md

 ### Why simulate

-It was born out of the need to limit expenses by not hiring a QA team, but still wanting to build a robust, well tested API.
-And certain questions we could not answer by simply hiring (if we wanted to hire).
+It was born out of the need to limit expenses by not hiring a QA team, but still wanting to build a robust and well tested API.
+I also created this library to answer questions we, my current firm, could not answer by simply hiring (if we wanted to hire).

 *How do you test a thousand users using your API?
 How about a thousand mobile devices?*